Inference in Spatial Experiments with Interference using the SpatialEffect Package: Methods

 \subsection{The average marginalized response}

 For defining causal effects of interest, we rewrite the potential outcome at point $x$ as $Y_x(Z_i, \mathbf{Z}_{-i})$, where $\mathbf{Z}_{-i}$ is the treatment status of all the intervention nodes except for node $i$.
-To concentrate on the effect generated by node $i$, we hold node $i$ to treatment value $z$ and marginalize over this variation in $\mathbf{Z}_{-i}$ to define an ``individualistic'' average of potential outcomes for cell $x$, :
+To concentrate on the effect generated by node $i$, we hold node $i$ to treatment value $z$ and marginalize over this variation in $\mathbf{Z}_{-i}$ to define an ``individualistic'' average of potential outcomes at point $x$:

 where $\alpha$ is the experimental design parameter that governs the distribution of $\mathbf{Z}$ (that is, the probabilities of different treatment assignment vectors), $\mathbf{z}_{-i}$ is a vector of treatment values at nodes other than node $i$, and $\mathcal{Z}_{-i}$ is the set of possible values that $\mathbf{Z}_{-i}$ can take.
+The design parameter, $\alpha$, is an abbreviated way of capturing a variety of factors that might affect the distribution of $\mathbf{Z}$.
+For example, it could index vectors of treatment assignment probabilities for the intervention nodes, where such probabilities would determine the level of treatment saturation.
+It could also index the correlation structure for the treatments, which would characterize potential restrictions (for example, stratification or clustering) on the profiles of possible treatment assignments.

 This allows us to define the causal effect at point $x$ of intervening on node $i$, allowing other nodes to vary as they otherwise would under $\alpha$:

 This defines the effect on raster cell $x$ of switching node $i$ from no treatment to active treatment, averaging over possible treatment assignments to the nodes other than $i$.